vshn/uhosting/README.md

 ## Usage

-Including the `uhosting` class won't to anything but validating the `uhosting::sites` hash and calling the `resources::site` type using some stdlib-fu.
+Including the `uhosting` class won't do anything but validating the `uhosting::sites` hash and calling the `resources::site` type using some stdlib-fu.
 The real magic happens in the `resources::site` class where it uses the parameters found in `uhosting::sites` to create the needed configuration.